sethkrasnianski/docs/Documentation/1.0/contribute.md

 <a name="documentation"></a>
 ## Documentation

-Writing consise documentation is difficult and while we always try to maintain them to the highest standard, we are only human and do miss things.
+Writing concise documentation is difficult and while we always try to maintain them to the highest standard, we are only human and do miss things.
 If you notice any issues, or have something that would be useful for the community to know, you can suggest it or (even better!) submit a pull-request on our documentations [github repo](https://github.com/moltin/docs).

 <a name="sdk"></a>
 ## SDKs